Einwith/React-Blog/README.md

-# A Blog created with React and tested with JSON Server
+A Blog for personal use created with React and tested with JSON Server